 3) How your lesson is connected to real life.

 4) What are the proper behaviors and acceptable replies in virtual world.

-Although this article was about the third one I have to mention the importance of the last one.
+Although this article is about the third one, I have to mention the importance of the last one.
 Using social media is a controversial method.
 You may come up with undesired situations easily so you have to be very careful.
-If you look at the bright side it is an opportunity to be a role model to your students and teach them how to use these online tools properly and effectively.
-On the other side it is possible to face with a law suit.
-As far as I know in some states, in USA, teachers are not allowed to use social media tools.
+If you look at the bright side, it is an opportunity to be a role model to your students and teach them how to use these online tools properly and effectively.
+However, it is possible to face with a lawsuit.
+As far as I know, in some states in the USA, teachers are not allowed to use social media tools.